outlearn-content/temporary/modules/lab2.md

 9\.
 Click on the **Load sample data** icon to generate and execute a select SQL statement to query the table for a 100 rows.
 Notice your two new tables are currently empty.

->**NOTE**  You can have multiple SQL statements within each editor worksheet, but each statement needs to be separated by a semicolon “;”.
+>**NOTE:**  You can have multiple SQL statements within each editor worksheet, but each statement needs to be separated by a semicolon “;”.
 If you have multiple statements within a worksheet but you only want to run one of them just highlight the statement you want ran and then click the Execute button.

-> **NOTE** A few additional commands to explore tables:show tables;List the tables created in the database by looking up the list of tables from the metadata stored in HCatalogdescribe _table_name_;Provides a list of columns for a particular table (ie describe geolocation_stage;)show create _table_name_;Provides the DDL to recreate a table (ie show create table geolocation_stage;)
+> **NOTE:** A few additional commands to explore tables:show tables;List the tables created in the database by looking up the list of tables from the metadata stored in HCatalogdescribe _table\_name_;Provides a list of columns for a particular table (ie describe geolocation_stage;)show create _table\_name_;Provides the DDL to recreate a table (ie show create table geolocation_stage;)

 10\.
 By default, when you create a table in Hive, a directory with the same name gets created in the /apps/hive/warehouse folder in HDFS.
 Using the Ambari Files User View, navigate to the /apps/hive/warehouse folder.
 You should see both a geolocation_stage and trucks_stage directory: